frida/frida-rust/examples/core/rpc_execute_function/README.md

 js_global_var: 3
 - Log(MessageLog { level: Info, payload: "Bye Potato" })
 total: 10
-Error: Error on the JavaScript side: "unable to find method 'NonExistentFunc'" [*] Script unloaded
+This is an error from JS: Error on the JavaScript side: "unable to find method 'NonExistentFunc'" [*] Script unloaded
 [*] Session detached
 Exiting...